joostbl/Ryerson-Capstone-course/README.md

 D) LDA script Josh FINAL.
 This script was put together from various authors following internet research as my initial focus was on answering the research question.
 With this script, I achieved better interpretable results on terms, after cleansing, and topic relevance.
 I was however not successful to include a confusion matrix using the caret packaged as I'm not entirely sure how the LDA results are interpreted and flown through the caret package and generate a confusion matrix.

-E Sensitiment analysis FINAL, this script analysis the May tweets sample data set by determining sentiment scores of tweets on a scale of positive sentiment rated max 1.0, neutral (-0.25, 0.25) and negative -1.0.
+E Sensitiment analysis FINAL added graphs, this script analysis the May tweets sample data set by determining sentiment scores of tweets on a scale of positive sentiment rated max 1.0, neutral (-0.25, 0.25) and negative -1.0.